Vegan Coconut Cake

 Chill the cake in the fridge or freezer until the crumb layer is firm when you touch it.
 While it chills, you can start on your buttercream transfer if that’s the method you want to use.

-Decorating a Cake Using the Buttercream Transfer Method
+How to Decorating a Cake Using the Buttercream Transfer Method

 Fill a disposable piping bag with the remaining frosting in bowl 1.
 Repeat with the other colors of frosting so each color is in it’s own disposable piping bag (you don’t have to use disposables, but people don’t usually have enough reusable piping bags for all the colors).